google/openrtb/README.md

-Google OpenRTB Libraries
+OpenRTB Libraries
 ----------------------------------------------------------------------

-This library supports the OpenRTB specification, providing bindings for all protobuf-supported languages, and additional support for Java such as JSON serialization and validation.
+This library was originally created by Google.
+It supports the OpenRTB 2.x specification, providing bindings for all protobuf-supported languages, and additional support for Java such as JSON serialization and validation.

-See our [wiki](https://github.com/google/openrtb/wiki) to get started!
+See the [wiki](https://github.com/google/openrtb/wiki) to get started!
 Use the Github issue tracker for bugs, RFEs or any support.
 Check the [changelog](CHANGELOG.md) for detailed release notes.